chocolatey/choco-wiki/Installation-Licensed.md

 **NOTE**: Also note that order is ***very*** important here.
 You need license file placed, then chocolatey.extension, then any other licensed components.
 Expect issues if you don't follow this order exactly.

 **NOTE**: Folks deploying the license out to many machines typically wrap the above logic into a Chocolatey package, embedding the license into the package.
 When they renew licenses, they just run an upgrade on the licensed package!
 Don't take a dependency on the `chocolatey.extension` package (Chocolatey Licensed Extension) as you need the license to be placed first to properly set everything when you install the licensed extension.
+Refer to [[How To Set Up Chocolatey For Organizational/Internal Use|How-To-Setup-Offline-Installation]] where not only is this covered, but we have a script you can run that will create the license package automagically.

 ### How Do I Install a Local nupkg File?